 It will be obvious when you arrive, as you’ll see all the gay tourists in their fun speedo swimsuits splashing in the ocean and people watching.

 Lounge at Mantamar Beach Club

 It’s best to make reservations for Mantamar to secure a specific number of chairs, or stylishly lounge in a cabana.
 If you would rather not commit ahead of time, you can put in your name and then chill on the beach until space is available.

 Local Beaches: Playa Amapas & Conchas Chinas

 There are plentiful options offering seaside serenity away from bustling Playa de Los Muertos.
-If you’re comfortable climbing some steep pathways, continue walking southward along the shore from the Mantamar Beach Club.
+If you’re comfortable climbing some steep pathways, continue walking south.

-First, you’ll stumble upon Playa Amapas.
-Enjoy the stunningly picturesque views over the water of the wilderness to the south.
+First, you’ll stumble upon the picturesque Playa Amapas.
 Waves crash over rock outcrops along the shore, leaving lovely little channels of flowing water.

 Even farther south, you’ll reach the dreamy Playa Conchas Chinas.
 You probably won’t find a tourist in sight at this beach.
 There’s plenty of open sand to claim.